47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 }
 ```

 The HTTP 200 response indicates the API call was successful.
 The access token presented was trusted by the API.
-In the JSON response the `/v1/me` endpoint returns information about the tenants of your app the caller has permissions to.
+In the JSON response, the `/v1/me` endpoint returns information about the tenants of your app the caller has permissions to.

 You can try issuing the same request to the public _API_ endpoint of your app, which you can get by running `yarn ops status -a api`.

 Congratulations!
 You have successfully secured access to your _web_ and _API_ components using Auth0.
 Users of your app will need to log in to your dashboard using Auth0, and they will need to obtain an access token from Auth0 in order to call the HTTP APIs.

-From here, you can choose to [integrate Stripe](./setting-up-payments-with-stripe.md) to offer paid subscriptions, or [configure a custom domain](./configuring-custom-domain.md) for your app.
+From here, you can choose to [integrate Stripe](./setting-up-payments-with-stripe.md) to offer paid subscriptions or [configure a custom domain](./configuring-custom-domain.md) for your app.